The sky was dark and overcast, but the gloomy weather belied the team's excitement.

 To breed, the females release their eggs into the tank water and the males follow suit with their sperm; with luck, the sperm will fertilize the eggs.
 Water flowing out of the tank passes through a net, which catches the fertilized eggs.

 The mullet team then transfer the eggs into an indoor hatchery that contains numerous tanks for the various fish that OI raises.
 In the hatchery, the fertilized mullet eggs develop into plankton-eating larvae; when they've grown a bit, they switch to a diet of dry fish food and will soon be ready for fishpond life.

 Importantly, the walled fishponds do naturally recruit baby mullets and other small herbivorous fish from the wild (the fishpond design keeps most large carnivorous fish out).
-The fish swim into the fishponds seeking to feed on algae, which grows proliferously thanks to nutrient-rich brackish water, a mixture of seawater and freshwater from a watershed.
-When the fish mature, they become too large to fit through the grated sluice gates from which they entered the ponds.
+The fish swim into the fishponds seeking to feed on algae, which grows abundantly thanks to nutrient-rich brackish water (a mixture of seawater and freshwater from a watershed).
+When the fish mature, they become too large to fit through the grated sluice gates through which they entered the ponds.